zdule/distributed_learning/README.md

 # De-centralised Data Parallel Distributed Learning

-This project was created for the Cambridge PART III L46 (Principles of Machine Learning Systems course).
+This project was created for the Cambridge PART III L46 (Principles of Machine Learning Systems) course.

 ## Description
 A PyTorch re-implementation of the Horovod distributed learning framework for multi-GPU and multi-node environments.